WyattWismer/Scrape-My-ICPC/README.md

 Plots school results to compare progression of teams over multiple years.

-Supports user specified expressions to select target data points.
+Supports user expressions to select data points.

 > Note that currently only the ECNA region is supported.
 More support will be added soon :)
 </br>